Discrete Laplace operator: Finite-element method

 In this approach, the domain is discretized into smaller elements, often triangles or tetrahedra, but other elements such as rectangles or cuboids are possible.
 The solution space is then approximated using so called form-functions of a pre-defined degree.
 The differential equation containing the Laplace operator is then transformed into a variational formulation, and a system of equations is constructed (linear or eigenvalue problems).
 The resulting matrices are usually very sparse and can be solved with iterative methods.

 Image processing

 Discrete Laplace operator is often used in image processing e.g. in edge detection and motion estimation applications.
-The discrete Laplacian is defined as the sum of the second derivatives Laplace operator#Coordinate expressions and calculated as sum of differences over the nearest neighbours of the central pixel.
+The discrete Laplacian is defined as the sum of the second derivatives and calculated as sum of differences over the nearest neighbours of the central pixel.
 Since derivative filters are often sensitive to noise in an image, the Laplace operator is often preceded by a smoothing filter (such as a Gaussian filter) in order to remove the noise before calculating the derivative.
 The smoothing filter and Laplace filter are often combined into a single filter.